 Section 1.4.1.4 describes the regeneration patterns of the major tree species by each disturbance type and generally by ecoregion.
 On average, there is a 20 percent regeneration failure rate (NSR) across all disturbance types.
 Generally, areas that do not regenerate naturally are renewed by some combination of site preparation and planting or gap planting.
 Areas that are regenerated are left to develop naturally.
 In the case of balsam fir which is a prolific regenerator and usually forms an overstocked stand, some form of thinning is usually applied to improve the growth and development characteristics of the regenerating stand.
-The high density of moose in the Zone particularly in the northern portion of District 17 and southern half of District 18 combined with the high occurrence of balsam fir and low occurrence of hardwoods have created a serious problem with browsing of the regenerating and immature balsam fir stands In just a few short years a fully regenerated site can be reduced to an inadequately stocked site by moose browsing.
+The high density of moose in the zone particularly in the northern portion of District 17 and southern half of District 18 combined with the high occurrence of balsam fir and low occurrence of hardwoods have created a serious problem with browsing of the regenerating and immature balsam fir stands In just a few short years a fully regenerated site can be reduced to an inadequately stocked site by moose browsing.
+Prescriptions to deal with these problems will be presented in sections to follow.